mvannuland/michaelvannuland.github.io/sample_page.md

 ```

 ### 2. Quantile Regressions with Temperature and Precipitation
 The following code models the 5th, 50th, and 95th quantile regressions for each trait-temperature and trait-precipitation relationship.
 In particular, the lower and upper quantiles show where the extent of plant trait variation predicts the species' climate range limits.
-Areas beyond the outermost regression lines indicate "No-go zones" where there are no plant trait values that allow the tree species to exist in those climate conditions.
+White areas beyond the outermost regression lines indicate "No-go zones" where there are no plant trait-climate combinations that likely limit the tree species from persisting under those conditions.
 ```javascript
 # Split dataset into list by each plant trait type
 plant.climate.ls <- split(plant.climate.dat, f = plant.climate.dat$Trait_id)